By Allan Burgess

 The more flow the better.
 When there is flow larger predatory trout move to take advantage of food items like insects and small fish being carried to them.
 They lie in wait for food to come to them much as river fish do.
 Productive fishing can be had at the upstream end of the canals where water is tumbling in from the supply lakes.

-2. Spawning Time!
-Twizel Canals Fishing Tips
+Spawning Time!
+When to Fish the Twizel Canals

 Browns, rainbows, and salmon move upstream to spawn in New Zealand during the colder months of the year.
 Generally, salmon spawn first, followed by browns which move into lake tributaries from April onwards.
 Rainbows run up rivers from the lakes to spawn from May through August with rains the catalyst for the movement.